lasthyphen/dijets-network-runner/README.md

 ## Note

-This tool is under heavy development and the documentation/code snippets below may vary slightly from the actual code in the repository.
+Dijets Network Runner (dijets-network-runner) is currently in Alpha and under heavy development.
+Note that the documentation/code snippets below may vary slightly from the actual code in the repository.
 Updates to the documentation may happen some time after an update to the codebase.
-Nonetheless, this README should provide valuable information about using this tool.
+Nonetheless, this README should provide valuable information and guides about using this tool.

 ## Overview